TheyCallMeLuke/NodeJS-projects/StoryBooks/REAMDE.md

 - Set up a MongoDB on the cloud
 - Routing with ExpressJS
 - Using HandleBars for creating HTML templates
-- Authenticating and Authorizing by intercepting HTTP requests with Passport
+- Authenticating and Authorizing with OAuth 2.0 and Passport
 - Managing data in the DB

 ## What could be improved